yegor256/blog/_drafts/_anti.md

 ---

 I wrote some time ago about [anti-patterns in OOP]({% pst 2014/sep/2014-09-10-anti-patterns-in-oop %}).
-Now it's time to write about unit testing anti-patterns---because they also exist, and many of them.
+Now it's time to write about unit testing anti-patterns---because they also exist, and there are many.
 I will try to include everything I know of in this list.
 If you know something else, please add via a [pull request](https://github.com/yegor256/blog) or post a comment below.
 For each anti-pattern I will try to mention where it